-Standardized tests permit students from a variety of universities and colleges with differing grading standards to be compared.
+Standardized exams are thought to measure an applicant's potential to succeed in graduate school.
+A high grade point average (GPA) indicates success at your college or university.
+Standardized tests permit fair comparisons of students from a variety of universities and colleges with potentially differing grading standards.
 For example, consider two applicants with GPAs of 4.0, but from different universities.
 Is the 4.0 from the state university similar to the 4.0 from the ivy league college?
-A standardized exam permits these two applicants' abilities to be compared fairly.
 Standardized tests are also the basis for awarding fellowships and other forms of financial assistance.

 Applicants to graduate school complete the Graduate Record Examination (GRE), which tests verbal, quantitative, and analytical abilities.
-The Graduate Management Admission Test (GMAT) is taken by prospective business school also measures verbal, quantitative, and analytical reasoning but it is tailored to the needs of business schools.
+The Graduate Management Admission Test (GMAT) is taken by prospective business school students also measures verbal, quantitative, and analytical skills.
+The GMAT is published by the Graduate Management Admission Council, which oversees graduate programs in business.
+Recently some business schools have started to accept the GRE as well as the GMAT (students may take either), but be sure to check the requirements of each program.
 Prospective law students take the Law School Admission Test (LSAT), which measures reading, writing, and logical reasoning.
 Finally, students who hope to attend medical school take the Medical College Admissions Test (MCAT).

-Exceptional standardized test scores can open up new educational opportunities, especially for students with weak applications because of low GPAs, for example.
+Your score on the GRE, GMAT, LSAT, or MCAT is critical to your application.
+Exceptional standardized test scores can open up new educational opportunities, especially for students with weak applications because of low GPAs.
+Many grad programs use standardized exams as screens, filtering applicants by score.
 However, note that although performance on standardized tests is a strong factor in the admissions process, it is not the only element that will net you an acceptance to the graduate school of your dreams.
-Undergraduate transcripts, recommendation letters and a personal statement are other considerations.
+Undergraduate transcripts, recommendation letters and an admissions essay are other considerations.